-Rating Summary of factors underlying rating 3 Recommended Actions Undertaken Actions and record-keeping requirements in line with the FATF Recommendations 10.
+Rating Summary of factors underlying rating 2 Recommended Actions Undertaken Actions comply with CDD requirements can be based. satisfy themselves that the introducer is regulated, and supervised or monitored for, and has measures in place for compliance with CDD and record-keeping requirements in line with the FATF Recommendations 10.
 Section 7.4 of the Guideline requires licensees to observe the Public Statements issued by the FATF and CFATF as it relates to business relationships and transactions with natural and legal persons, and financial institutions from listed countries.
 The FSC has adopted similar provisions in their updated AML/CFT Guideline which will be finalized shortly.
-10.Record keeping NC Only records of business transactions exceeding \$10 000 are legislatively required to be retained for five years after termination of a transaction; The MLFTA should be amended to require the retention of all necessary records on all transactions for a period of five years after termination of the transaction; Section 18 of the MLFTA, 2011 requires financial institutions to establish and maintain business transaction records of all business transactions for at least 5 years from termination of the business arrangement or the transaction, where No requirement in law or regulations for account files and business correspondence to be retained for at least five years after the termination of the business relationship; No direct legal requirement for • Financial institutions should be legislatively required to maintain records of account files and business correspondence for at least five years following the termination of an account or business relationship or longer if requested by a competent authority. the transaction is an occasional transaction; or such longer period as the Authority may, in any specific case, direct.
-Section 2 of the MLFTA, 2011 defines "business transaction record" to include inter alia account files and financial institutions to ensure that • Financial institutions should be business correspondence files in respect of the transaction.
+The FSC Guideline was finalized and gazetted in January 2014.
+Kindly see www.fsc.gov.bb for the updated Guidelines.
+10.Record keeping NC Only records of business transactions exceeding \$10 000 are legislatively required to be retained for five years after termination of a transaction; The MLFTA should be amended to require the retention of all necessary records on all transactions for a period of five years after termination of the transaction; Section 18 of the MLFTA, 2011 requires financial institutions to establish and maintain business transaction records of all business transactions for at least 5 years from termination of the business arrangement or the transaction, where No requirement in law or regulations for account files and business correspondence to be retained for at • Financial institutions should be legislatively required to maintain records of account files and business correspondence for at least five years the transaction is an occasional transaction; or such longer period as the Authority may, in any specific case, direct.